-[Updated] While New Jersey has started paying the $600 FPUC weekly payment to more claimants including those in the PUA and PEUC programs, it is well behind in processing new claims and making retroactive payments.
-This is a known issue as their systems are having several technical glitches and struggling to handle the spike in UI payments under various programs and addressing a surge in fraudulent claims.
+[Updated with LWA payment date] While New Jersey has started paying out all the federally funded enhanced benefit programs enacted under the CARES act it is well behind in processing current and backdated payments on a regular schedule.
+This is a known issue as their systems are struggling to handle the spike in UI payments under various programs and addressing a surge in fraudulent claims.
 New Jersey’s unemployment remains higher than the United States as a whole reflective of how hard the state has been hit by the pandemic compared to other parts of the nation.
-However the good news, per the comments below, is that the number of new claims being processed has improved and more and more people are seeing some of the enhanced unemployment benefits on a more consistent basis.
+However the good news, per the comments below, is that the number of new claims being processed has improved and more and more people are seeing the enhanced unemployment benefits on a more consistent basis.

-The NJ Division of Unemployment Insurance under the Labor and Workforce Development manages the states’ unemployment insurance program.
+The NJ Division of Unemployment Insurance (DUI) under the Department of Labor and Workforce Development manages the states’ unemployment insurance program.
 See further details below on the newly enhanced benefits available now and how to file a claim.
-And per the official NJ UI website, they are aware of the ongoing issues people are experiencing when filing claims and receiving payments on a timely manner.
+And per the official NJ DOL website, they are aware of the ongoing issues people are experiencing when filing claims and receiving payments on a timely manner.

 COVID 19 Enhanced Benefits in New Jersey

 Under the CARES act, there are three types of federal unemployment assistance now available:

 • Pandemic Unemployment Assistance (PUA): expands eligibility for individuals who are typically ineligible for